thecodeteam/heliosburn/docs/api/rule.md

 ## Create a new Rule

-An application can create a Rule by issuing an HTTP POST request to the URL of the containing Test Plan resource
+An application can create a Rule by issuing an HTTP POST request to the following endpoint.
 ### Request

 #### URL
-`/testplan/:testplan_id/rule`
+`/rule`

 #### Method
 POST